 Shop Of Little Horrors

-Low stock: 2 left
+Low stock: 6 left

 Couldn't load pickup availability

 Pinguicula pumila is a warm-temperate North American butterwort, with populations distributed across the south-eastern United States, the Bahamas, and potentially Cuba.
 This Wakulla County strain typically develops into rosettes measuring around 25mm in diameter.
 The species produces delicate pale lavender flowers - roughly half the size of the mature plant - that deepen in colour as they age.
 While flowers possess self-pollinating capacity, manual intervention is required to achieve successful seed set.
+These plants are all seed grown and genetically unique.

 - Skill Level: Medium.